albert-gee/old-macdonald/Writerside/topics/Espressif.md

 **ESP-IDF** (**Espressif IoT Development Framework**) is Espressif’s official IoT Development Framework for the ESP32, ESP32-S, ESP32-C and ESP32-H series of SoCs.

+## ESP Matter Solution

-**Espressif's SDK for Matter** is the official Matter development framework for ESP32 series SoCs.
+The **Espressif's SDK for Matter** is the official [](Matter.md) development framework for ESP32 series SoCs.

+Wi-Fi-enabled ESP32, ESP32-C, and ESP32-S series can be used to build Matter Wi-Fi devices, with the ESP32-S series also supporting Ethernet connectivity via an external controller.

+ESP32-H series SoCs, which support IEEE 802.15.4, are used for Matter-compatible Thread end devices.

-## Thread Border Router Solution
+## ESP Thread Border Router Solution

-Espressif provides the **Espressif Thread Border Router SDK**, a FreeRTOS-based solution built on the ESP-IDF and OpenThread stack.
+The **Espressif Thread Border Router SDK** is a FreeRTOS-based solution built on the [ESP-IDF](#esp-idf-framework) and [OpenThread](Thread.md) stack.
 It supports both Wi-Fi and Ethernet interfaces as the backbone link, combined with 802.15.4 SoCs for Thread communication.

 The Wi-Fi-based Espressif Thread Border runs on two SoCs: